Whaleboat: Modern applications and derivative designs

 Today whaleboats are used as safety vessels aboard some marine vessels.
-The United States Coast Guard has been using them since 1791.
+The United States Coast Guard has used them since 1791 and stopped using them some time in the 1900s for motorized lifeboats.
 Their simple open structure allows for easy access and personnel loading in the event of an emergency.
-Currently, some USCG whaleboats are used as lifeboats, with standardized equipment such as a hatchet, compass, sea anchor, emergency signal mirror, drinking water, first aid kit, jack knife with can opener, bilge pump, and other emergency provisions.
+Some USCG whaleboats were used as lifeboats, with standardized equipment such as a hatchet, compass, sea anchor, emergency signal mirror, drinking water, first aid kit, jack knife with can opener, bilge pump, and other emergency provisions.

 On modern warships, a relatively light and seaworthy double-ender for transport of ship's crew may be referred to as a whaleboat or whaler.
 Many have fuller hulls with more capacity, but far more drag.

 Monomoy surfboats, a lifeboat directly descended from whaleboats, are used for recreational and competitive rowing in the San Francisco Bay Area and coastal Massachusetts.

 The Tancook Schooner descends from whaleboats through the tancook whaler, a double-ended design optimized for sail.

 Uses in war

 Whaleboats were also extensively used in warfare.
 Colonel Benjamin Church is credited with pioneering their use for amphibious operations against Abenaki and Mi'kmaq tribes in what is today Maine and Acadia.
 His troops, New England colonial forces and Native allies from southern New England, used them as early as 1696 (during King William's War).
-Others in the Northeastern borderlands followed suit and they were used throughout the imperial conflicts of the early 18th century, and extensively used by both British and colonial troops during the French and Indian war.
+Others in the Northeastern borderlands followed suit and they were used throughout the imperial conflicts of the early 18th century, and extensively used by both British and colonial troops during the French and Indian War.
 Units that made extensive use of whaleboats were the 7th Massachusetts Infantry Regiment at the siege of Louisburg in 1745, often referred to as "the whaleboat regiment", and Gorham's Rangers, formed in 1744, initially a company of Indians mainly from Cape Cod, many of whom were employed as whalers, and which later evolved into a British Army ranger company in the 1750s and 1760s.
 John Bradstreet's Bateaux and Transport service, a corps of armed boatmen tasked with moving supplies on inland waterways during the French and Indian War also used whaleboats extensively.
 In 1772, American colonials used whaleboats to attack and destroy the Gaspee in Narragansett Bay.
 During the American Revolutionary War, there were many whaleboat raids, including one with 230 men led by Return J. Meigs Sr. to sack Sag Harbor on Long Island in 1777.
 On December 7, 1782, two fleets of whaleboats fought a bloody battle on Long Island Sound known as the Boats Fight.
 During the desperate hand-to-hand conflict, every man involved was either killed or injured.